Oil & Gas Refinery Homes

-RefineryMaps.com uses public data and satellite images to locate refinery location around the World.
+RefineryMaps.com uses public data and satellite images to locate the refinery locations around the World.
 Refineries are often located near the ocean and large bodies of water where it also might be desirable to live.
 Competition for real estate on the water is not easy and sometimes people tend to take price discounts for ocean views but risk living close to a refinery.

-Oil & gas refineries are not hard to find but real estate web sites typically don't show these points of interest on a map when you are buying a home.
+Oil & gas refineries are not hard to find but real estate websites typically don't show these points of interest on a map when you are buying a home.
 Now with Refinery Maps you can easily find well oil and gas refineries and related health and safety issues in any neighborhood.
 RefineryMaps.com has over 1000 refinery and historic health and safety mapped.
 Search the map for "refinery" and look for the red dots.

 We often get emails from real estate agents in areas with a high concentration of oil and gas refineries in neighborhoods.
-These real estate agents are looking for data to help their clients better understand what oil & gas activity, air quality and safety in the neighborhood near the home.
+These real estate agents are looking for data to help their clients better understand what oil & gas activity, air quality, and safety in the neighborhood near the home.
 This is often true of out of state buyers looking at homes who are unfamiliar with the area.

-Home buyers from out of the area often want to know if there have been any fires, explosions, leaks, pipeline accidents, oil spills near the home for sale.
+Homebuyers from out of the area often want to know if there have been any fires, explosions, leaks, pipeline accidents, oil spills near the home for sale.
 RefineryMaps.com is a tool to better understand the historic activity in the area with news articles tied directly to the specific location where the incident occurred.

 RefineryMaps.com is also actively trying to get this health and data to be used by real estate companies like Zillow, RedFin, HomeSnap & Realtor.com.
-We think oil & gas refinery data should be an attribute used by real estate companies similar to how Walkscore provides a information about things nearby a home like schools, restaurants and parks.
+We think oil & gas refinery data should be an attribute used by real estate companies similar to how Walkscore provides information about things nearby a home like schools, restaurants, and parks.